-The financial highlights tables are intended to help you better understand the Income Fund, Equity Fund and Global Fund's financial performance for the period since each Fund's inception.
+The following tables are intended to help you better understand the Income Fund, Equity Fund, Global Fund's financial performance for the period since each Fund's inception.
 Certain information reflects financial results for a single Fund share.
-Total return represents the rate that an investor would have earned (or lost) on an investment in each of the Income Fund, Equity Fund and Global Fund, assuming reinvestment of all dividends and distributions.
-This information for the fiscal year ended August 31, 2023, has been audited by Cohen & Company, Ltd., an independent registered public accounting firm, whose report, along with each of the Income Fund, Equity Fund and Global Fund's financial statements, is included in the Funds' annual report, which is available upon request.
+Total return represents the rate you would have earned (or lost) on an investment in each of the Income Fund, Equity Fund and Global Fund, assuming reinvestment of all dividends and distributions.
+This information for the fiscal year ended August 31, 2023 has been audited by Cohen & Company, Ltd., an independent registered public accounting firm, whose report, along with the Income Fund, Equity Fund and Global Fund's financial statements, is included in the Funds' annual report, which is available upon request.
 The information for the previous fiscal years was audited by BBD, LLP, an independent registered public accounting firm.